rehive/docs-portal/content/platform/usage/pagination.md

 **Limitations**

-Cursor pagination ordering can only performed on incrementing, immutable, and unique (or close to unique) values.
-For this reason only the following fields can be ordered by when using cursor pagination:
+Cursor pagination ordering can only be performed on incrementing, immutable, and unique (or close to unique) values.
+For this reason, only the following fields can be used for ordering:

 - `created`
 - `-created`